18 U.S. Code § 2331(5) - Domestic Terrorism

 - Chemical attacks;

-- Kidnapping, especially of a government official;
+- Kidnapping, especially of a government or foreign official;

 - Mass murder, including shootings in public places or schools;